Challenging misconceptions. Sharing facts. Advocating for humane treatment.

 If no advocacy efforts exist locally, consider organizing responsibly — such as drafting a well-researched petition, contacting local officials, or collaborating with established organizations to amplify impact.

-If you see a pigeon that appears injured, lethargic, unable to fly, or in immediate danger (such as near traffic), contact a licensed wildlife rehabilitator as soon as possible.
+If you see a pigeon that appears injured, lethargic, unable to fly, or in immediate danger (such as near traffic), and if safe to do so, secure the bird (briefly) by moving it to a safer location or placing it in a ventilated box, then contact a licensed wildlife rehabilitator.

 Baby pigeons, called squabs, are rarely seen outside the nest.
-If you encounter a very young, fluffy pigeon on the ground, it may have fallen from a nesting site and likely needs assistance.
+If you encounter a very young, fluffy (or not yet fully feathered) pigeon on the ground, it may have fallen from a nesting site and likely needs assistance — they will not survive on their own.

 Avoid attempting long-term care unless advised by a licensed professional.